Beyond Perceptual Distance: Discrepancy Assessment on Deep Representation for Out-of-Distribution Detection with Diffusion Model: Related work

+The remarkable ability of DMs to model data distributions and generate realistic images has recently inspired a variety of novel OoD detection methods \cite{graham2023denoising,liu2023unsupervised,gao2023diffguard,heng2024out,Abdi_2025_ICCV,yang2024diffusion,du2024dream,pmlr-v267-liao25g,yoon2025diffusion}.
+We outline three mainstream paradigms in this direction, each driven by a distinct rationale, and refer to Appendix \ref{app:sec:related-work} for other non-DM-based detection approaches.

+\begin{itemize}[leftmargin=*] \item {\bf Generation-and-Comparison.} Given an input image $\bm x$ from an unknown distribution, a series of methods \cite{graham2023denoising,liu2023unsupervised,gao2023diffguard} perform the complete forward and reverse processes on $\bm x$ (cf. Eqns.\eqref{eq:dm-forward} and \eqref{eq:dm-reverse}) to obtain its DM generation $\bm{\hat x}$.
+Detection is then based on quantifying the underlying discrepancy between $\bm x$ and $\bm{\hat{x}}$.
+The core rationale is that for an InD input ${\bm x}_{\rm in}$, the DM (trained on InD data) should generate its counterpart ${\bm{\hat{x}}}_{\rm in}$ that lies near InD and thus also remains in close proximity to ${\bm x}_{\rm in}$.
+For an OoD input ${\bm x}_{\rm out}$, however, the DM's generative prior dominates, pulling $\bm{\hat{x}}_{\rm out}$ toward the InD and thus creating discrepancy with the original ${\bm x}_{\rm out}$.

-In \cite{graham2023denoising}, the pioneering DM-based OoD detection method is proposed by corrupting the given image $\bm {x}$ at a range of different noise levels and generating the recovered images $\bm {\hat x}$.
-Then \cite{liu2023unsupervised} proposes to mask $\bm {x}$ in order to lift it off its distribution, and employs DMs to inpaint the masked image.
-A recent work \cite{gao2023diffguard} develops multiple test-time techniques in the reverse process of DMs to generate images $\bm {\hat x}$ with larger semantic differences from original images $\bm {x}$.
-Those existing methods all adopt perceptual metrics, i.e., LPIPS \cite{zhang2018unreasonable} and DISTS \cite{ding2020image}, on the given image $\bm {x}$ and its DM-generated $\bm {\hat x}$ as the scoring function to decide the detection results.
-However, the adopted perceptual metrics reflect the distances on human-perceived patterns in the raw image contents, such as the textures, which do not necessarily capture the intrinsic distribution disparities of images, as shown with the counter examples in Fig.\ref{fig:intro}.
+The pioneering work \cite{graham2023denoising} corrupts the given image $\bm {x}$ at a range of different noise levels and generates the recovered images $\bm {\hat x}$.
+Then in LMD \cite{liu2023unsupervised}, it masks $\bm {x}$ in order to lift it off its distribution, and employs DMs to inpaint the masked image.
+Another work DiffGuard \cite{gao2023diffguard} develops multiple test-time techniques in the reverse process of DMs to generate images $\bm {\hat x}$ with larger semantic differences from original images $\bm {x}$.
+Nevertheless, these methods ultimately resort to perceptual metrics, such as SSIM \cite{wang2004image}, LPIPS \cite{zhang2018unreasonable} and DISTS \cite{ding2020image}, to quantify human-perceived similarity in the raw image contents between $\bm x$ and $\bm{\hat x}$, which do not necessarily capture their underlying discrepancy, as shown with the counterexamples in Figure \ref{fig:intro}.
+Our {\ours} falls in this category and focuses on the discrepancy assessment stage.